 Dogs of this breed are not usually physically affectionate, and their heavy coat requires regular brushing.

 For Women With Allergies

-The Maltese is a friendly, people-oriented dog with hair-like fur that very rarely sheds.
+The Maltese are a friendly, people-oriented dog with hair-like fur that very rarely sheds.
 Because of this, they require regular grooming to avoid tangles.
-So while they're considered a hypoallergenic dog breeds with little shedding, any woman adopting a Maltese needs to enjoy grooming their pet often.
+So while they're considered hypoallergenic dog breeds with little shedding, any woman adopting a Maltese needs to enjoy grooming their pet often.